davrec72/clang-meta/README.md

 ### Metaparsing

 The metaparsing feature will, I suspect, have some detractors.
 It feels a bit Python-y; a bit out of place in strict typing environment like C++.
-This is why, I imagine, other proposals lean toward methods of source code "injection" or modification using cleaner, more C++-like statements:
+This is why, I imagine, other proposals lean toward using cleaner, more C++-like statements; consider Mr. Sutton's implementation:
 ```
   namespace a {
     int foo();